cobitadros/Fabric-Presentation/Labs/Day1/02-DataEngineering/readme.md

 ### Use a Notebook to create a Spark DataFrame
 Follow the instruction in 02-Notebook.ipynb to experiment with Spark DataFrame in Fabric and get a feel for how to manipulate data in a Spark DataFrame from the Python side.

+## S3 Bucket fabricdata.csv
+Follow along if you don't have an Amazon S3 bucket account.